Harvard Extension Courses in Computer Science

 CSCI E-40 Section 1 (14296)

-Fall 2022
+Fall 2024

 Communication Protocols and Internet Architectures

-Leonard Evenchik SM, Lecturer in Extension, Harvard University
+Len Evenchik SM, Lecturer in Extension, Harvard University

 Networks are now too large, complex, and diverse to be built on an ad hoc basis.
 This course provides a structured approach to the design, analysis, and implementation of networks and protocols.
 We study various protocols, including TCP/IP, WWW/HTTP, e-mail/SMTP, domain name system (DNS), multimedia protocols for voice and video, routing protocols (RIP, OSPF, and BGP), and the IEEE 802 LAN protocol suite.
 In each case, the protocol's functions and the underlying reference model are discussed.
 LAN architecture and design, network security and encryption, and the design and analysis of both private networks and the internet are presented.
-The course discusses new areas of work, including real-time voice and video on the internet, quality of service (QoS), gigabit wireless networks, internet of things (IoT), software-defined networks (SDN), and network functions virtualization (NFV).
+The course discusses new areas of work, including real-time voice and video on the internet, Cloud network architecture, gigabit wireless networks, internet of things (IoT), software-defined networks (SDN), and network functions virtualization (NFV).

 Prerequisites: Programming or networking experience; a basic understanding of the principles of communication protocols.